3 things every lawyer’s website needs to convert the most potential clients into clients:

 The website also has a Contact Us page, which can be reached from the website menu.

 If your law firm has a vanity phone number, it should be prominently and largely displayed across your website as your brand.
 A vanity phone number is what makes potential clients want you to be their lawyer.

-This image shows the homepage of the lawyer website with the following:
+This image shows the homepage of the lawyer’s website with the following:

-- “Hello Bar” at the very top with phone number and email contact button;
+- “Hello Bar” at the very top with the phone number and email contact button;

-- Vanity phone number logo displayed large across the width of the website;
+- Vanity phone number logo is displayed large across the width of the website;

-- Vanity phone number in the carousel image displayed only on the homepage; and
+- Vanity phone number in the carousel image is displayed only on the homepage; and

 - Vanity phone number logo in the left column.

 The majority of potential clients who contact us do so by calling.
-We obviously use the vanity phone number 1-800-HURT-911® but I believe if your law firm has a numeric number, most website visitors will still call.
+We obviously use the vanity phone number 1-800-HURT-911®, but if your law firm has a numeric number, most website visitors will still call.

-Your phone number should be prominently visible from every page on your website.
+Your phone number should be prominently visible on every page of your website.

 Using a chat service is a requirement.
 Website visitors viewing your website after hours will usually assume that your law office is closed and will give their information to a chat service.
-Even during office hours, we occasionally have a website visitor giving their information to our chat service.
+Even during office hours, website visitors occasionally give their information to our chat service.

 We use and highly recommend Ngage Live Chat.

 Ngage Live Chat offers a substantial number of features and methods to contact a lawyer.
 Ngage Live Chat can even integrate with your law firm’s Facebook page.